 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waxing Gibbous.
-Today we have 15 hours and 17 minutes of sun.
-The solar transit is at 1:23 pm and the length of time the moon will be visible will be 9 hours and 9 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 9 hours and 58 minutes of sun.
+The solar transit is at 12:41 pm and the length of time the moon will be visible will be 9 hours and 50 minutes.

-The tidal coefficient today is 92.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 96 to end the day with a tidal coefficient of 100.
-The tide heights today are 3.1 m, 3.2 m, 3.1 m and 3.2 m.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 92.
+The tide heights today are 1.2 m, 1.3 m, 1.2 m and 1.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Fredericton which is of 3.7 m and a minimum height of 0.3 m.

-The solunar fishing calendar in Fredericton tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Fredericton tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Fredericton.
 The times are generated in local time in New Brunswick and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: